stephanmg/calorimetry/_sources/intro.rst.txt

 The next paragraphs will provide an overview of the individual analysis panels.

-1: Inspect recorded metadata for your experiment
+1: Analyse recorded metadata
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The metadata panel allows users to get an overview of the metadata and summary statistics thereof which have been
 recorded alongside the indirect calorimetry experiment.
-Covariates like body weight, lean mass, fat mass can be compared.
+Covariates like body weight, lean mass, fat mass can be statistically
+(with significace tests) compared and visualized via appropriate plots (boxplots, regression plots).

-Inspection of metadata should be always the starting point before conducting any analysis to assess the quality and quantity
+Analysis of metadata should always be the starting point before conducting any analysis.
+Assessment of the quality and the
-of data recorded.
-For instance if there is a significant difference between two genotype groups', say KO and WT, body
+distributions of recorded quantities is vital to a consistent downstream analysis.
+For instance if there is a significant
-composition, i.e. fat mass, further analysis should take the information into account before drawing conclusions.
+difference between two genotype groups', say KO and WT, body composition, i.e. fat mass, further analysis should take the
+information into account before drawing any conclusions.

 2: Raw measurements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Raw measurement panel visualize the raw measurements of the respiratory gases oxygen and carbon dioxide, in either saturation in percentage or volume changes over time intervals (typically recording intervals in indirect calorimetry experiments are 5 or 10 minutes).
-Derived quantities, as for instance the RER (respiratory exchange ratio) can be calculated.
-If desired, users can pre-smooth or coarsen the raw traces (Typically not required).
+Raw measurement panel visualize the raw measurements of the respiratory gases oxygen and carbon dioxide, in either saturation in percentage or volume changes over time intervals (typically recording intervals in indirect calorimetry experiments are 5 or 10 minutes, but users can interpolate to a finer or coarser time grid by using **Dataset import->Import options**).

+Derived quantities, as for instance the RER (respiratory exchange ratio) can be (re-)calculated.
+If desired, users can pre-smooth or coarsen the raw traces too (typically not required, but depends on your use case).

 3: Total heat production
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The total heat production (THP) is the sum of :math:`THP = RMR+HP`, i.e. of resting metabolic rate and heat production (HP).
 Alternatively one can interpret the THP as total energy expenditure (TEE) such that we have the sum :math:`TEE=RMR+EE`, which is
-defined by resting metabolic rate and energy expenditure (including physical activity).
+defined by resting metabolic rate and heat production (including physical activity).

 Time traces, facetted (grouped) plots, ANOVA and ANCOVA analysis, and modelling of the dependent variable via linear-mixed effect model (LME)
-panel is available for all modalities.
+panel is available for all modalities recorded in the indirect calorimetry experiment.

 4: Heat production
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~